mendix/docs/content/releasenotes/mobile/native-template.md

 ### Fixes

-* Mitigated a Gradle Java out of memory issue when building on App Center due to App Center's recent changes.
+* We mitigated a Gradle Java out-of-memory issue when building on App Center due to App Center's recent changes.
-* Fixed an issue with styling Text Fields on Android when both a margin and height was defined.
+* We fixed an issue with styling Text Fields on Android when both a margin and height were defined.

 ## 4.1.1